This blog was originally written for Contiki.

 8) TAKE A GROUP TOUR

-Last year when I was travelling, I lasted two or so weeks before I realised I wasn’t enjoying my travel experience.
+Last year when I was travelling, I lasted two or so weeks before I realised I wasn’t enjoying my travel experience and essentially full of travel homesickness.
 I wanted to go home.
 Instead of doing just that, I booked on a group tour.
 It changed my mindset completely by combining a few of the above tips.
 I was busy from dawn to dusk, and even more than that.
 I learnt about where I was going before I got there, I felt an excitement again that had been previously drowned out in other negative feelings.
 I didn’t even choose a long tour, mine was just 12 days, but it was enough to change my mindset and it got me excited about why I was in Europe all over again.
 Sometimes you need that kick-start to remind yourself exactly why you’re out and about.

 And remember, if, at the end of the day, you’re ready to go home.
 Then home is always there.